 The first option is best for everybody involved.

 If you work out any kind of “arrangement,” document all communications, and get agreements in writing before taking action.
 You might have to provide personal information like your monthly income and expenses, but any type of assistance program requires those details.

 Student loans have the best options for relief, including:

 The only way to know what your options are is to speak with your lender.
 With student loans, your loan is in default after 270 days.
-Contact your lender quickly so you can get everything lined up well ahead of any deadlines.
+Contact your lender quickly so you can line up everything well ahead of any deadlines.

 Home loans can create crushing debt burdens, and there are several ways to deal with that debt.

-- Loan modification may provide relief and allow you to keep your existing loan in place.
+- A loan modification may provide relief and allow you to keep your existing loan in place.